jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

 How to get the list of FortiExtender devices for one ADOM?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-To get the list of FortiExtender devices for one ADOM and its managed devices or device groups, you can use the following request:
+The following example shows how to get the managed FortiExtender devices from managed FortiGate devices or device groups:

 .. tab-set::